Unit Code: DNT702

 Unit Name: Clinical Practice III

-Learning Target Outcomes: On successful completion of this course, the students will be able to: 1.
-Demonstrate the ability to communicate with patients and other health professionals about a patient’s oral health status, treatment options and outcomes.
-2. Demonstrate knowledge and skills in infection control practices.
-3. Demonstrate skills in obtaining relevant history, clinical examination, diagnosis, and treatment planning.
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1.
+Demonstrate the ability to communicate with patients and other health professionals about a patients oral health status, treatment options and outcomes 2.
+Demonstrate knowledge and skills in infection control practices 3.
+Demonstrate skills in obtaining relevant history, clinical examination, diagnosis and treatment planning.
 4. Demonstrate immediate management of common medical emergencies in dental practice.
 5. Plan and implement oral disease preventive strategies and procedures.
 6. Demonstrate knowledge and skills in the management of periodontal disease.
-7. Demonstrate knowledge and skills in preventive and restorative strategies for caries management.
-8. Demonstrate knowledge and skills in the management of paediatric and vulnerable patients.
+7. Demonstrate knowledge and skills in restorative strategies and minor oral surgery techniques for caries management.
+8. Demonstrate knowledge and skills in the management of vulnerable patients.

 Prerequisite: N/A